LuciaGiagnolini12/FileSystem_to_BoDi/phase#5/readme.md

 # Born-Digital Archive Pipeline — Phase 5

 Phase 5 applies privacy protection to the graph.
-It classifies every Record and RecordSet as either *to be anonymised* or *to be protected*, then rewrites the relevant triples in place across all named graphs.
+It classifies every Record and RecordSet as either *to be Redacted* or *to be protected*, then rewrites the relevant triples in place across all named graphs.

 ---